 It’s been a really tough year for all of us, with so many unknowns and challenges.
 Paying attention to our mental and physical health has never been more important.
 Like so many I have had problems dealing with my own mental health and I know how overwhelming that can be.
 But recognising there is a problem and reaching out can help.
 We’ve teamed up with leading NHS King’s College Hospital consultant psychiatrist, Dr Sean Cross to offer this guide which we hope will point you in the direction of organisations that could help.

 Fiona Stewart, Chair Green Man Trust, Managing Director Green Man Festival

 Intro to mental health

 Everyone’s mental health is different.
 The way in which our mental health can be improved or worsened is something many of us learn as we move through life.
-Undoubtedly, some of us are unlucky and have genetic predispositions to mental illness or dreadful early life experiences which make worse mental health more common.
-However, there are some very clear ways that large numbers of scientific studies show that there are ways in which we can enhance our own positive mental health and wellbeing:
+Some of us may have genetic predispositions or traumatic early life experiences that could increase the risk of mental illness.
+However, large numbers of scientific studies show that there are ways in which we can enhance our own positive mental health and wellbeing:

 Wheel of wellbeing

 Body, mind, spirit, people, and place equate to the 5 ways to well-being of: